kicaj29/aws/VPC-LB-AutoScalingGroup-EC2/readme.md

 **For incoming traffic first is always checked ACL and next Security Group rules.**

-When new ACL is created then by default it has rules that deny all traffic.
+When new ACL is created then by default it has rules that DENY all traffic.
 It is not possible to delete these rules!

 ![vpc-103-ACL.png](images/vpc-103-ACL.png)
 ![vpc-103-ACL-outbound.png](images/vpc-103-ACL-outbound.png)